HomeDev GuideAPI Reference

 If the requested comment cannot be found, a CommentDoesNotExistException is thrown.

-In the above example, the request to retrieve a comment is invoked synchronously.
+The above example invokes the request to retrieve a comment synchronously.
 An example of retrieving a comment asynchronously using the asynchronous overload with C#'s async and await keywords is described below.

 Comment existingComment;